6.1 General context

 - Innovation and modernisation.

-Recent studies show that there are obvious educational disadvantages in the Luxembourgish school system.
-Pupils with a migration background, low socioeconomic background and of male gender are at a higher risk to have lower educational outcomes than their counterparts (Hadjar, Fischbach, Martin & Backes, 2015).
+Since the 1970s, studies show regularly that there are obvious educational disadvantages in the Luxembourgish school system.
+Pupils with a migration background, low socioeconomic background and of male gender are at a higher risk to have lower educational outcomes than their counterparts (Hadjar, Fischbach & Backes, 2018).

 The PISA study also identifies (beside migration and low socioeconomic status) the language spoken at home (other than Luxembourgish or German) as a risk factor for pupils' school achievement (MENJE, SCRIPT, UL & LUCET, 2016; OECD, 2019).

 With regard to the educational situation of women, their participation in the educational system has increased considerably during the past decades.
-In 1960, the share of women in secondary education was 36%, and it has increased up to 50% in 2019; it has also increased significantly within tertiary education (Reiff, 2012).
+In 1960, the share of women in secondary education was 36%, and it has increased up to 51% in 2020, so that women are no longer underrepresented in secondary education (Reiff, 2012; MENJE & SCRIPT, 2022a; 2022b).
+The share of women has also increased significantly within tertiary education.
+At the University of Luxembourg, for example, the share of female students is higher that the share of male students.

 Early school leaving is an important issue in the Luxembourgish public discourse, with debates on the negative consequences of dropout for the young people themselves and also for society as a whole.
-Although the dropout rate in Luxembourg is rather low compared to other European countries, and this number has been gradually decreasing and stabilising in Luxembourg in recent years (ICF/GHK, 2013), reducing early school leaving is a major objective of the National Reform Programme of the Grand Duchy of Luxembourg (Government of the Grand Duchy of Luxembourg, 2019) (see: 6.3 Preventing early leaving from education and training [ELET]).
+Although the dropout rate in Luxembourg is rather low compared to other European countries, and this number has been gradually decreasing and stabilising in Luxembourg in recent years (MENJE, SNJ & SCRIPT, 2022).
+Reducing early school leaving is an objective of the National Reform Programme of the Grand Duchy of Luxembourg (Government of the Grand Duchy of Luxembourg, 2021) (see: 6.3 Preventing early leaving from education and training [ELET]).

 According to the 2009 law on compulsory education, school attendance extends over 12 consecutive years and is compulsory from 4 years of age until 16.
 Secondary education starts at the age of 12.
 The Luxembourg secondary education system distinguishes between 'classic' and 'general' secondary education (2017 law on secondary education).